pebble-dev/pebble-dev.github.io/tos.md

 ### E. Copyright Infringement and DMCA Policy
 If you believe that content on our website violates your copyright, please contact us.
 If you are a copyright owner and you believe that content on Rebble violates your rights, please contact us by emailing support@rebble.io.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

-We will terminate the Accounts of repeat infringers of this policy.
+We may terminate the Accounts of repeat infringers of this policy.

 ### F. Intellectual Property Notice
 **Short version:** *We own the service and all of our content.
 In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.*